PostHog/meta/requests-for-comments/2024-02-13-web-analytics-launch.md

 Ideas for other, weirder things go here.

-- [ ] Limited edition merch drop for users in the beta: "I was in PostHog's beta and all I got was this awesome t-shirt!"
 - [ ] Web Analytics launch on Product Hunt
 - [ ] Article comparing performance impact of PostHog vs other web analytics tools
 - [ ] Web analytics comparison content for: Plausible, Fathom